All Import and Export Transactions Must Be OFAC Compliant

 The OFAC maintains various sanction programs, including:

 The only way to assure compliance with OFAC-administered sanctions is to develop a process for regularly checking customers/clients against the SDN list described above.
 This can be done by online searches.
-You can also view or download a PDF or txt version of the list.

 Changes are made to the SDN List at random intervals, so it’s a good idea to have updates emailed to you or to a specifically designated person on your staff.